fkyprianou/deved-platform/content/blog/en/how-to-send-mms-messages-with-node-js.md

 * Node.js installed on your machine
 * A fresh US SMS & MMS capable number.
 You can reference our [Numbers Guide](https://developer.vonage.com/en/numbers/guides/number-management) for details on how to buy a number if you don't have one.

-**Note**: MMS messaging only works for A2P (Application to person) use cases.
-Therefore if you were to purchase two virtual phone numbers to send and receive the message to each other other.
+**Note**: MMS messaging only works for A2P (Application to Person) use cases.
+The Vonage Messages API cannot be used to send MMS messages from one virtual number to another virtual number.

 <sign-up number></sign-up>